Updated: June 14, 2018

 - Shop for an upgraded, more environmentally-friendly system that uses R410a.

-To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
+To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
 You are not required by the law to replace your air conditioner.
-At some point, your AC will quit running and it will need to be replaced, and only R410a units will be available to purchase.
+At some point, your AC will stop working and it will need to be replaced, and only R410a units will be available for sale.

-The most straightforward option is to purchase a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has lots of financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
+The best option is to buy a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has lots of financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
 New AC equipment can be more efficient and give you superior comfort, helping to reduce your energy costs.

-If you aren’t sure what type of AC refrigerant your air conditioning system uses, our team is here.
-Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, what’s the best next step.
+If you aren’t confident what type of AC refrigerant your air conditioning system uses, our team is here.
+Call Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, which option works best for you.

 The good news